Arc-Jung/aws-sam-lambda-example/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FWooSung-Jung%2Faws-sam-lambda-example&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com)
 ### First commit WooSung-Jung  in 2020-12-18

 - A serverless application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks.
-Note that a serverless application is more than just a Lambda function—it can include additional resources such as APIs, databases, and event source mappings.
+Note that a serverless application is more than just a Lambda function it can include additional resources such as APIs, databases, and event source mappings.

 - Try this example for your project success.